Contextually Private Mechanisms: Variations on Contextual Privacy

-Next assume that reachable outcomes are disjoint at each query.
-Let $\boldsymbol\theta$ and $\boldsymbol\theta'$ have earliest node of departure $v$.
-As outcomes are disjoint, it must be that $\phi(\boldsymbol\theta) \neq \phi(\boldsymbol\theta')$.
-Hence the protocol is group contextually private. \end{proof} This general characterization lends more practical insight when specialized to group contextual privacy under only sequential elicitation protocols. \begin{corollary} A social choice function is group contextually private under sequential elicitation protocols if and only if it can be represented by a protocol in which, at every node, the agent's choice rules out a subset of the outcomes. \end{corollary} This characterization, in particular, implies that the serial dictatorship is group contextually private.
-In a live sequential implementation of a serial dictatorship, whenever an agent is called to play, they obtain their favorite object among those that remain.
-So, their choice rules out the outcomes in which a different agent gets their favorite object that remains.
+Next assume that reachable outcomes are disjoint at each node.
+Let $\boldsymbol\theta'$ and $\boldsymbol\theta''$ be distinguished at $\tilde \bTheta$.
+As outcomes are disjoint, it must be that $\phi(\boldsymbol\theta') \neq \phi(\boldsymbol\theta'')$.
+Hence the protocol is group contextually private. \end{proof} This result says that a choice rule $\phi$ is group contextually private if and only if it can be represented by a protocol in which, at every node, the agent's choice rules out a subset of the outcomes.

-Group contextual privacy, under sequential elicitation protocols, is thus reminiscent of other extensive-form properties related to simplicity that the serial dictatorship satisfies.
-In particular, the serial dictatorship is obviously strategyproof \citet{li2017obviously} and strongly obviously strategyproof \citet{pycia2021theory}.

-Is there are containment relationship between protocols that are group contextually private and obviously strategyproof?
-It turns out that the answer is no: there are mechanisms that are group contextually private and not obviously strategyproof, and vice cersa.
-The ascending auction is obviously strategyproof \cite{li2017obviously}, but not group contextually private with respect to sequential elicitation, as it implements the second-price auction, which is not contextually private, as seen in \autoref{sec:sep}.
-A class of \enquote{non-clinching rules}, on the other hand, are strategyproof and group contextually private, but fail to have an obviously strategyproof implementation. \autoref{sec:non-clinching} offers an example of a non-clinching rule, and shows that it is group contextually private but not obviously strategyproof.